zethon/zethon.github.io/_posts/2020-12-08-simple-cmake-to-compile-resources.md

 ---
-title: "Simple CMake to Compile Resources"
+title: Simple CMake to Compile Resources
 date: '2020-12-08'
 categories:
   - blog
 tags:
   - cmake
   - resources
+published: true
 ---
 Recently I have been working on a project that has a [Simple Web Server](https://gitlab.com/eidheim/Simple-Web-Server), so I needed a way to serve HTML files.

 I went to Google and searched `c++ cmake compile resources`.
 The first project I found was [this](https://vector-of-bool.github.io/2017/01/21/cmrc.html).
 However this project was much more involved than I needed, going so far as to implement a mini-filesystem, much like Qt's resource system.

-What I wasnted was more simple.
+What I wanted was more simple.
 I wanted to take a resource, compile it into a header as a `char` array.
 This was my solution:

 ```cmake
 function(generate_header INPUTFILE OUTPUTFILE VARNAME)